rh-mobb/documentation/content/rosa/gpu/manual/index.md

 echo "GPU validation process completed."
 ```

-In essence, here you verify that NFD can detect the GPUs, run `nvidia-smi` on the GPU driver daemonset pod, run a simple CUDA vector addition test pod, and delete it.
+In essence, here we verify that NFD can detect the GPUs, run `nvidia-smi` on the GPU driver daemonset pod, run a simple CUDA vector addition test pod, and delete it.

 Note that the script could take a few minutes to complete.
-And if you were seeing any error, e,g, `No GPU nodes detected`, etc., then you might want to try again in the next few minutes.
+And if you were seeing any error(s) such as "No GPU nodes detected", etc., then you might want to try again in the next few minutes.